Pranshu-Bahadur/PackBoost/README.md

 # PackBoost

-PackBoost is a fast, era-aware gradient boosting library that marries Murky's ExtraFastBooster design with the Directional Era Splitting (DES) criterion.
+PackBoost is a fast, era-aware gradient boosting library that combines Murky's ExtraFastBooster design with the Directional Era Splitting (DES) criterion.
 It grows *packs* of shallow trees layer-parallel, samples features per depth, and scores splits using era-bucketed robust gains so that models stay stable